About Meat Market: an iconic Melbourne venue

-The much loved Victorian building was purchased by the State of Victoria’s then Arts Victoria body and opened as a craft centre in 1979 before officially being dedicated as the Meat Market Craft Centre in 1985.
-In 1998 the name was changed to the Metro Craft Centre and early use of the facility as a performing arts venue was established.
+Recognising the historic value of the building, Meat Market was purchased by the State of Victoria’s former Arts Victoria body.
+The building opened as a craft centre in 1979 and was officially named the Meat Market Craft Centre in 1985.
+In 1998, the building became the Metro Craft centre and early use of the facility as a performing arts space was established.

-The building received a substantial renovation and commenced management by the City of Melbourne’s Arts Department from 2005.
-In 2015 a dedicated management team was appointed to Meat Market to facilitate and develop the venue as a space for arts and cultural events from theatre, dance and circus to markets, exhibitions, fashion and film shoots.
-With 25 arts businesses and individuals also operating from Meat Market, the venue continues to be an important hub for arts development and presentation in the thriving contemporary arts scene of Melbourne.
+The building received a substantial renovation and commenced management by the City of Melbourne’s Arts Department in 2005.
+In 2015, a dedicated management team was appointed to develop the venue into an arts and cultural space.
+With 50 arts businesses and individuals operating from the site, Meat Market is an important hub for arts development and presentation within Melbourne’s thriving contemporary arts scene.

 Now an historic and iconic performing arts space, rehearsal space and corporate venue hire, Meat Market accommodates a range of events across its Flat Floor Pavilion, Cobblestone Pavilion, Meeting Room, Old Cafe and Stables.